Frequently Asked Questions

 Do I need to take the exam if I waited 2 years for my residence permit?

 Yes.
-Under Lei Orgânica n.º 1/2024, the time spent waiting for AIMA/SEF approval now counts toward your 5-year residency requirement.
+Under Lei Orgânica n.º 1/2024, time spent waiting for AIMA/SEF approval can count toward your **legal residency period** — counted from your application date when the permit is later approved.

 What is the minimum score for citizenship?